 Hawaii birthrate decrease affecting economy and population

-HONOLULU (AP) — Officials say a decreased birthrate in Hawaii has larger population and economic implications for the state now and in the future.
+HONOLULU (AP) — A decreased birthrate in Hawaii has larger population and economic implications for the state now and in the future, officials said.

-Hawaii Public Radio reported Monday that recent data show the number of babies born in Hawaii has been declining for a decade, which follows a national trend.
+Recent data show the number of babies born in Hawaii has been declining for a decade, which follows a national trend, Hawaii Public Radio reported Monday.

 Hawaii's current birthrate is 10% lower than in 2008.